Beanzilla/mail-packets/README.md

 \* At any time you can issue `/mail erase` to return a packet back into an empty packet, or `/mail delete` to simply delete the packet

-\*\* Admin can open packets by `/mail admin peek` while holding the packet in their hand (This actually is just the code for editing the packet, so if an Admin finds items that a regular player should not have and they are sending it thru Mail Packets the Admin can choose to simply remove the item)
+\*\* Admin can open packets by `/mail open` while holding the packet in their hand (This actually is just the code for editing the packet, so if an Admin finds items that a regular player should not have and they are sending it thru Mail Packets the Admin can choose to simply remove the item)

 ## Tributes